flock-lab/flock/README.md

 ## License

+Copyright (c) 2020-2021, UMD Database Group.
+All rights reserved.
-ServerlessCQ resources in this repository are released under the Apache License 2.0.
+The library, examples, and all source code are released under Apache 2.0.